LeBron James And Wife Check Out L.A. School, Lakers Big Three With Paul George And Russell Westbrook Possible?

 Oklahoma City’s acquisition of George may work in different ways.
 If Westbrook and George play well enough together, there’s the possibility that Paul re-signs with the Thunder and Russell signs that extension.
 There’s also a chance that Westbrook and George will bring their chemistry to Los Angeles to play for their hometown Lakers or even the Clippers.
 Of course, Westbrook can still stay with Oklahoma City while George bolts for the Lakers or any other NBA team.

 James previously stated that he “would love” to play with Westbrook.
-This may mean that the three NBA superstars may all end up with the Lakers or this may just mean that James is simply complimenting Westbrook’s game.
+This may mean that the three NBA superstars may all end up with the Lakers or this could be James simply complimenting Westbrook’s game.

 [Featured Image by Jeff Roberson/AP Images]